Tudor Deliu: Political life

 On 9 September 2018, at the 7th Congress of the Liberal Democratic Party of Moldova, Tudor Deliu was elected the new party's president.

 According to the polls made in 2019 referring to the most popular politicians of the Republic of Moldova, Tudor Deliu is positioned eleventh among the top of politicians in which Moldovans have the highest trust and in another opinion poll it was positioned on the thirteenth position.

-Personal life
+Personal life and death

-He is a football fan, played football and even coached a local team.
-He is married and has 3 children.
-Besides Romanian, he also speaks French and Russian.
-Tudor Deliu is a veteran of the armed conflict on the left bank of the Dniester, where he was the Major General of the Carabinieri.
+Deliu was a football fan, played football and even coached a local team.
+He was married and has three children.
+Besides Romanian, he also spoke French and Russian.
+Tudor Deliu was a veteran of the armed conflict on the left bank of the Dniester, where he was the Major General of the Carabinieri.

+Tudor Deliu died on 4 August 2023, at the age of 67.